worldline/observability-workshop/docs/workshop.md

 👀 Grafana should open a pane with the corresponding trace from Tempo!

 Now you can correlate logs and traces!
 If you encounter any exceptions in your error logs, you can now see where it happens and get the bigger picture of the transaction from the customer's point of view.

 #### How was it done?

 First of all, logs should contain the `trace_id` information.
 Most frameworks handle this for you.
-Whenever a request generates a trace or span, the value is placed in the MDC (Mapped Diagnostic Context) and can be printed in the logs.
+Whenever a request generates a trace or span, the value is placed in the MDC ( Mapped Diagnostic Context) and can be printed in the logs.

 On the other hand, Grafana has the ability to parse logs to extract certain values for the Loki data source.
 This is the purpose of `Derived fields`.

-When configuring the Loki data source, we provided Grafana with the regex to extract the trace ID from logs and linked it to the Tempo data source.
+When configuring the Loki data source, we provided Grafana with the trace ID label to use from logs and linked it to the Tempo data source.
 Behind the scenes, Grafana creates the bridge between the two telemetry data sources.
 And that’s all 😎

 ### Metrics and Traces (Exemplars)

 Exemplars are annotations used in metrics that link specific occurrences, like logs or traces, to data points within a metric time series.
 They provide direct insights into system behaviors at moments captured by the metric, aiding quick diagnostics by showing related trace data where anomalies occur.
 This feature is valuable for debugging, offering a clearer understanding of metrics in relation to system events.

 🛠️ Generate some load towards the `easypay-service`: